Has 'Moral Hazard' Been Fueling the Corporate Bond Market?

 The concept has again come to the fore in 2020 as the Federal Reserve has backstopped credit markets in response to the coronavirus.
 The Fed’s actions have benefited many, but they have arguably created artificially high prices--affecting the risk/reward trade-off for investors in the high-yield bond market.
 The Fed essentially made it safe for buyers to get the benefits of owning junk bonds, while knowing that the prices of those debts will likely be kept from falling too far given the Fed's support.

-Garrett Heine does not own shares in any of the securities mentioned above.
+Garrett Heine does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.